Mugambi99/Machine-Learning/KMeans/Readme.md

 - Gender: Gender of the customer (Male or Female)
 - Age: Age of the customer
 - Annual Income: Annual income of the customer in dollars
-- Spending Score: Score assigned to the customer based on their spending habits and behavior
+- Spending Score: A score assigned to the customer based on their spending habits and behavior

 The dataset is available in the `mall_customers.csv` file.